NeilJustice/ZenUnitAndMetalMock/README.md

 ./TestScripts/RunAllDebugTests.sh
 ```

-### On Windows How To Build, Test, And Install ZenUnit.h And ZenMock.h
+### How To Build, Unit Test, And Install ZenUnit.h And ZenMock.h On Windows

 ```
 git clone https://github.com/NeilJustice/ZenUnitAndZenMock